mpenchev86/ASP.NET-MVC-FinalProject/README.md

 #### JustOrderIt.Web project

 This project is the startup MVC project of the application.
 Since an e-commerce application is usually complex and contains multiple modules, most of the presentation is organized in separate areas - *Administration* and *Public*.
-What remains in the JustOrderIt.Web project are the *AccountController* and *ManageController*, commomly used css files, script files and views, and the initialization of some core services (DI container, object mapping, background worker, etc.).
+What remains in the JustOrderIt.Web project are the *AccountController* and *ManageController*, commomly used css files, script files and views, and the initialization of some core services (IoC container, object mapping, background worker, etc.).

 #### JustOrderIt.Web.Administration project